 "Report on Acme Corp's board members.
 Only share information you're confident about and explicitly indicate uncertainty rather than speculating."

-Important Note: For mission-critical applications where preventing hallucinations is essential, prompt design should be combined with retrieval-augmented generation (RAG), structured output formats, verification steps, and human review processes.
+Important Note: For mission-critical applications where preventing hallucinations is essential, prompt design should be combined with structured output formats, verification steps, and human review processes.
+Grounding responses in external knowledge via Retrieval-Augmented Generation (RAG) is the most effective architectural mitigation — covered in depth in the Embeddings, Vector Search & RAG module.

 With practice, you'll develop an intuition for which approaches work best in different situations, allowing you to effectively harness the power of LLM models for your applications.